-That thump was the sound of my cat jumping on the kitchen countertop – the one place she knows she is not supposed to be.
+That thump was the sound of my cat jumping on the kitchen countertop.
+The one place she knows she is not supposed to be.

 But hey, cat owners know that having a cat means having a creature that lives by their own rules right?

 Another common reason to keep cats off furniture include scratching, which can be a common and frustrating problem.

 Those claws can cause serious damage to your furniture if they are determined enough.

 All are humane options that will keep the stress for your cat to a minimum but can be effective options.

 9 Ideas For How To Keep Cats Off Furniture

 If you try one and it does not work – do not give up, just move on to the next option!

 Plastic carpeting has little nubs that can make your cat experience an unpleasant one when they try to jump on any furniture.

 The plastic spikes are a little bigger than the nubs of a plastic mat and make the cat not want to be on it.

-Cat Tree or Scratching Post
+Cat Tree Or Scratching Post

-This can help deter the want to climb on the furniture and counters and give them a healthy and safe place to do what they do naturally.
+This can help deter their desire to climb on the furniture and counters and give them a healthy and safe place to do what they do naturally.